lichray/make_array/paper/make_array.md

 ## Acknowledgments

-Jonathan Wakely, who showed me how to use `index_sequence` to initialize `std::array` from a raw array.
+Jonathan Wakely, who showed me how `index_sequence` helps initializing `std::array` from a raw array.

 Daniel Krügler, who explained why an explicit destination type is essential.

-Ville Voutilainen and other people who helped review this paper.
+Ville Voutilainen and other people who reviewed this paper.